-- Annual fixed remuneration: The fixed remuneration component is primarily based on the scope of tasks performed by a manager, the degree of responsibility they exercise, and their professional experience. - Variable remuneration: The variable remuneration component is designed in manner that supports sustainable business development in different earnings scenarios and in a changing business environment.
-Variable remuneration's share of total remuneration varies for different individuals.
-As standard for the market, it ranges from 50.0% to 65.0% and is based on the risk profile of the activity performed.
-The amount of variable remuneration paid is linked to the achievement of specific Group or divisional targets, as well as individual performance.
-It comprises a performance-based, annual cash payment (60.0%) and a 40.0% component paid at a later date.
-The later consists of a "bonus bank", which is paid after three years, and share awards, which are based on the share price and paid after four years.
-Both of these account for 20.0% each.
+- Annual fixed remuneration: The fixed remuneration component is primarily based on the scope of tasks performed by a manager, the degree of responsibility they exercise, and their professional experience. - Variable remuneration: The variable remuneration component is designed in manner that supports long-term, sustainable business development in different earnings scenarios and in a changing business environment.
+This comprises a one-year short-term incentive (STI) and a long-term incentive (LTI) with a performance period of four years.
 At its discretion, the Supervisory Board decides whether the variable remuneration must be adjusted or limitations introduced regarding its payment. - Retirement provision: In the case of retirement provisions, commitments are generally made that are based on the defined contribution model.
 There are still some defined benefit pension commitments, in which the annual pension payment is calculated as a percentage of the last fixed pensionable remuneration received prior to leaving the Board of Management. - Other non performance-related ancillary benefits (e.g. insurance, company cars): Ancillary benefits vary throughout the Group and are also aligned with local market conditions.